mmbman/Katagiri/index.md

 ### [Karma: Unmanifested Karma](1980-07-03-Karma-Unmanifested)
 #### July 3, 1980 Dharma Talk by Dainin Katagiri Roshi.
 Transcript posted October 5, 2022.

 Katagiri Roshi discusses the difference between *manifested* and *unmanifested* karma, and why we need to understand both.
 Also: how to stop smoking.
+There is always hope.

 ---